Composting is EASY and Helps Reduce Greenhouse Gases

 Composting is a great way to recycle our organic “waste” into a beneficial soil amendment for our yards and gardens.
 Composting at home can also help reduce methane production at landfills.
 Using the compost in our landscapes helps store carbon in the soil instead of releasing it to the atmosphere.
 Compost creates healthy soil, reducing or eliminating the need for fertilizers, pesticides and irrigation.
 We can reduce our trash by 50 percent or more by composting leaves, grass clippings, garden debris, fruit peels, vegetable scraps, tea bags, coffee grounds, egg shells, paper towels, napkins and even paper bags.

-It’s easy to make compost, and the Town of Maynard makes it even easier by offering rodent- resistant home composting bins for $35.00, over 50% off the retail price.
-To obtain a discounted compost bin, please contact or visit the Board of Health office.
+It’s easy to make compost, and the Town of Maynard makes it even easier by offering rodent-resistant home composting bins for $60.00.
+To obtain a compost bin, please contact the DPW office at 978-897-1317.

 The compost bins help hold in heat and moisture, keep animals out, and look more attractive than open compost heaps.
 Organic material will start to turn to compost in the bins in 3 to 6 months.
 Compost, known as “black gold” to gardeners, replenishes nutrients in the soil, helps retain moisture, makes the soil easy to work, and helps plants resist disease.
 Compost makes plants healthy so they can overcome adverse conditions without pesticides or chemical fertilizers.